SusrithaG1908/RTSignLangTranslation/README.md

 <!-- TODO: Add GIF / video demo link or Hugging Face Space URL here -->

-> _Live demo link coming soon._

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-Fork the repo and submit a pull request.
+Feel free to fork the repo and submit a PR.
 Please open an issue first for significant changes.

 ---

 ## 📜 License

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute with attribution.

 ---